Artists

 I create stoneware fired ceramic sculptures inspired by the Hebridean coastline which capture the essence and uniqueness of my island home in North Uist.
 I have been working with clay for over 20 years and my work continues to evolve as my response to my environment and my ideas develop.

-I spend a lot of time at the beach with my two cocker spaniels gathering textured natural sea fragments to emboss on the surface of the clay.
-Wee treasures like cowries, dried kelp seaweed, whelk, scallop shells are all scooped up and taken to the studio.
+I spend a lot of time at the beach gathering textured natural sea fragments to emboss on the surface of the clay.
+Treasures like cowries, dried kelp seaweed, whelk, scallop shells are all scooped up and taken to the studio.
 I use a variety of ceramic firing processes, from a more traditional firing in my electric kilns, to peat firings in an old gas bottle.

 The new gallery represents years of hard work and dedication in building up my wee business.
 Throughout that time I have welcomed so many wonderful people through its doors.
 The new space is so much bigger than before and has allowed me to invite more talented artists to exhibit here too.